department-of-veterans-affairs/lighthouse-oas-tests/README.md

 ### Removing a Spectral driven suite

-Delete the associated yaml under `\src\suites\rulesets` and LOAST will automatically stop offering the suite
+Delete the associated yaml under `\src\suites\rulesets` and LOAST will automatically stop offering the suite.

 ### Custom Rulesets (suite: oas-ruleset)